jessarock/pe-projects/journal/journal.md

 Notes on the video:
 -form is the element that houses things
--you can taget any attribute in CSS w/
+-you can target any attribute in CSS w/
 	[type='submit'] OR button[type='submit'];
 -<label> = inline-block
 -<input> = inline-block <--should be changed to display: block;